F1CJN/Picotuner-STL/README.md

 # Picotuner-STL
-the two STL models for the front ans back panels
+The two STL models as used for the front and back panels of the Picotuner.
+The back panel is only USB without the hole for the Ethernet.
+The front panel is with four holes to let leds light go through.